Water and Sewerage Authority

 The Water and Sewerage Authority of Trinidad and Tobago (WASA) is the sole water and sewerage provider in Trinidad and Tobago.
 It was formed in September 1965 by an Act of Parliament to manage the Hollis, Caroni–Arena and Navet dams in Trinidad.
 In Tobago, WASA maintains the Hillsborough Reservoir along with other freshwater wells to provide municipal drinking water for the country.
 The purview of the authority extends to the country's sewage treatment plants.
-The current Chief Executive Officer is Jeevan Joseph (acting).
+The current Chief Executive Officer is Dain Maharaj (acting).
 The current chairman is Roshan Babwah with the other members being Tawari Tota-Maharaj, Chaitram Brown, Kern D. Saney, Naveen Maraj, Indra Mohammed and Patricia Herry.
+The former Acting Chief Executive Officer Jeevan Joseph, according to Prime Minister Kamla Persad-Bissessar tendered his resignation for personal reasons.

 History

 The Water and Sewerage Authority was formed by Act 16 of 1965 and enacted on September 1, 1965.
 This Act brought together several agencies that were formerly charged with the responsibility of providing water and sewerage facilities to the nation: